samitpal/goProbe/README.md

 $GOPROBE_GRAPHITE_HOST : set this to your graphite host name/ip

-$GOPROB_GRAPHITE_PORT  : set this to your graphite host port number.
+$GOPROBE_GRAPHITE_PORT  : set this to your graphite host port number.

 HA Mode
 -------------------